U.S. McDonald's to put calorie counts in lights

 "To truly address its health impact ... the burger giant (needs) to make more fundamental, far-reaching changes," said Juliana Shulman, senior organizer for the group's Value the Meal campaign.

-More than two years ago, Panera Bread Co (PNRA.O) became the first national restaurant chain to voluntarily post calories at company-owned stores.
-Sandwich chain Subway has used calorie disclosures to position itself as a healthier alternative to rivals like McDonald's and Burger King Worldwide Inc BKW.N.
+More than two years ago, Panera Bread Co became the first national restaurant chain to voluntarily post calories at company-owned stores.
+Sandwich chain Subway has used calorie disclosures to position itself as a healthier alternative to rivals like McDonald's and Burger King Worldwide Inc.